ErikKassubek/ADVOCATE/doc_proj/usage.md

 All other required and additional args as well as the output files are the same as for the analysis mode.

-For fuzzing, the `-prog [progName]` flag with the name of the program must be set.
+For fuzzing, the `-prog [progName]` flag with the name of the program can be set.

 The number of fuzzing runs per test/prog can be limited by setting `-maxFuzzingRun [maxRun]` (default: 100).
 To disable this, set `-maxFuzzingRun -1`
 Alternatively, a maximum time can be set using `-timeoutFuz [to in s]` (default 7 min).
 To disable this, set `-timeoutFuz -1`